avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/04-Hashmap.md

 null
 ```

-{% include week07/exercise/004.md %}
+{% include week07/exercise/005.md %}
 {: .exercises }

 ### 4.1 Book Search through HashMap

-Let us go deeper into HashMap workings with the help of the following example.
+Let us go deeper into `HashMap` workings with the help of the following example.
 Books can be retrieved based on their name, which acts as book key.
 If we find a book for the given name, we obtain the respective reference, as well as the book details.
 Let us create the example class `Book`, which has a name and the book contents as object variables.

 ```java
 public class Book {